kylepalos/analysis-templates/README.md

 ## The HAMR algorithm was run using [HAMRLINC](https://github.com/harrlol/HAMRLINC).

-## ModTect was run from raw bam files from STAR mapping.
+## ModTect was run using raw bam files from STAR mapping.

 ### Make a STAR index